gebertdominik/ckad-notes/00_kubernetes_architecture.md

 There are several add-ons which have become essential to a typical production cluster, such as DNS services.
 Others are third-party solutions where K8s has not yet developed a local component, such as cluster-level logging and resource monitoring.

+### Control Plane Node Components

+#### kube-apiserver

+It's central to the operation of the Kubernetes cluster.
+Handles all calls(internal and external), accepts, and validates them.
+This is also the only agent which connets to the etcd database.
+As a result it acts as a master process for the entire cluster, and as a fronted of the cluster's shared state.
+Each API call goes through three steps: authentication, authorization, and several admission controllers.

+#### kube-scheduler

+It uses an algorithm to determine which node will host a Pod of containers.
+The scheduler will try to view avaliable resources(CPU for example) to bind, and then assign the Pod based on avaliablity.
+The scheduler uses pod-count by default but complex config is often done if cluster-wide metrics are collected.

+One of the first configurations referenced during creation is if the Pod can be deployed within the current quota restrictions.
+If so, then the taints and tolerations, and labels of the Pods are used along with those of the nodes to determine the proper placement.
+Some is done as an admission controller in the kube-apiserer, the rest is done by the chosen scheduler

+> **Note**
+>
+> More details can be found on [Github](https://github.com/kubernetes/kubernetes/blob/master/pkg/scheduler/scheduler.go)

+#### etcd Database

+It keeps the state of the cluster, networking and other persistent information.
+It's a b+tree key-value store.
+Rather tha finding and changing an entry, values are always appended to the end, while previous copies of the data are marked for future removal by a compaction process.
+It works with curl and other HTTP libraries, and provides reliable watch queries.

+> **Warning**
+>
+> Simultaneous requests to update a particular value all travel via the kube-apiserver, which then passes along the request to etcd in a series.
+The first request would update the database.
+The second request would no longer have the same version number as found in the object, in which case the kube-apiserver would reply with an error 409 to the requester.

+There is a cp database along with possible followers.
+They communicate with each other on an ongoing basis to determine which will be master, and determine another in the event of failure.
+While very fast and potentially durable, there have been some hiccups with some features like whole cluster upgrades.
+The kubeadm cluster creation tool allows easy deployment of a multi-master cluster with stacked etcd or an external database cluster.

+#### Other agents

+The kube-controller-manager is a core control loop deamon which interacts with the kube-apiserver to determine the state of the clister.
+If the state doesn't match, the manager will contact the necessary controller to match the desired state.
+There are several controllers in use, such as endpoints, namespace, and replication.

+Remaining in beta as of v1.16, the cloud-controller-manager interacts with agents outside of the cloud.
+It handles tasks once handled by kube-controller-manager.
+This allows faster changes withiut altering the core k8s controll process.
+Each kubelet must use the `--cloud-provider-external` settings passed to the binary.